Groupon (GRPN) to Release Earnings on Thursday

-Groupon (NASDAQ:GRPN) is scheduled to post its quarterly earnings results after the market closes on Thursday, August 5th.
-Analysts expect Groupon to post earnings of ($0.65) per share for the quarter.
-Groupon has set its FY 2021 guidance at – EPS.Individual interested in listening to the company’s earnings conference call can do so using this link.
+Groupon (NASDAQ:GRPN) is set to issue its quarterly earnings data after the market closes on Thursday, August 5th.
+Analysts expect the company to announce earnings of ($0.65) per share for the quarter.
+Groupon has set its FY 2021 guidance at – EPS.Parties interested in registering for the company’s conference call can do so using this link.

-Groupon (NASDAQ:GRPN) last posted its quarterly earnings results on Thursday, May 6th.
-The coupon company reported $0.25 earnings per share for the quarter, topping the Zacks’ consensus estimate of ($1.10) by $1.35.
-The business had revenue of $263.82 million during the quarter, compared to the consensus estimate of $221.87 million.
+Groupon (NASDAQ:GRPN) last posted its quarterly earnings data on Thursday, May 6th.
+The coupon company reported $0.25 earnings per share for the quarter, beating analysts’ consensus estimates of ($1.10) by $1.35.
+The company had revenue of $263.82 million during the quarter, compared to analysts’ expectations of $221.87 million.
 Groupon had a negative net margin of 4.58% and a negative return on equity of 25.13%.
-Groupon’s revenue for the quarter was down 29.5% compared to the same quarter last year.
-During the same period in the previous year, the firm posted ($1.63) earnings per share.
+The firm’s revenue for the quarter was down 29.5% on a year-over-year basis.
+During the same period in the prior year, the company posted ($1.63) EPS.
 On average, analysts expect Groupon to post $0 EPS for the current fiscal year and $4 EPS for the next fiscal year.

 Groupon, Inc operates a marketplace that connects consumers to merchants.
 It operates in two segments, North America and International.
 The company sells goods or services on behalf of third-party merchants; and first-party goods inventory.
 It serves customers through its mobile applications and websites.